 Infection of the incision

-Your doctor can treat all of these side effects.
+Be sure to tell your doctor if you notice any side effects because there are often ways to treat them.
 If you have poor general health and poor nutrition, you may have an increased risk for infection or have problems with wound healing.